Schedule HHW Service

 - The max weight allowed is 50 pounds per collection.

 - All flammable materials (such as gasoline, kerosene or oil) should be in original containers or containers approved to transport flammable materials.
-Flammable liquids may also be poured into plastic detergent or juice bottles with screw-top lids, provided they are clearly labeled and contain more than a gallon of liquid.
+Flammable liquids may also be poured into plastic detergent or juice bottles with screw-top lids, provided they are clearly labeled and contain no more than one gallon of flammable liquid.

 - HHW diluted with significant amounts of water will not be collected.